 Criminal offenses in Virginia are charged as either misdemeanor crimes or felony crimes.
 Misdemeanors, such as most first-time charges for drug possession, driving under the influence (DUI), or reckless driving, are those which generally carry a potential sentence of one year or less in jail.
 Felonies, on the other hand, are punishable by a period of more than a year in prison, often by several years, decades, or even life.
 Some crimes may be charged as either misdemeanors or felonies, depending on the severity of the offense.
 For example, a Virginia theft charge is generally a misdemeanor when the value of the stolen property is less than $200, but it is a felony if the value is greater than $200.

 We have experienced Occoquan criminal lawyers that can represent individuals who have been accused of crimes in Prince William County, Virginia.
-Defense attorney Nicole Naum handles a variety of criminal cases, ranging from reckless driving and DUI to felony theft crimes.
-She can represent defendants in cases including:
+Defense attorneys handle a variety of criminal cases, ranging from reckless driving and DUI to felony theft crimes.
+A criminal defense lawyer can represent defendants in cases including: